Inist-CNRS/lodex/README.md

     - browser: client side during preview

 Based on the env, the context expose different functionality.
-//TODO refactor context to be environment agnostic
-//TODO augment the context to allow more operation
 In node:

     - dataset: The dataset model that allow to execute mongo queries on the dataset collection.